 - Repeat steps 4 through 8, except turn the wrench clockwise to remove the left pedal.

 If you have a stuck bike pedal that’s particularly stubborn and not budging with a reasonable amount of force, you’ll have to add a blow dryer or torch to your list of tools.
 As a last resort, you can try using heat to loosen the metal.
 But be careful!
 If it’s a carbon bike, that’s a quick way to make an expensive mistake.

-Installing Bike Pedals
+Installing or Removing Bike Pedals

 When you need to replace your pedals, there are a few more things to keep in mind:

 - Apply a generous amount of grease before attempting to twist in the new pedals.